tekutekulife/sdk_unity_plugin/README.md

     ZendeskSDK.ZDKRequests.ShowRequestCreation
     ZendeskSDK.ZDKRequests.ShowRequestCreationWithConfig(config)

-    ZendeskSDK.ZDKRMA.Show();
-    ZendeskSDK.ZDKRMA.ShowAlways();

-App configuration and the Zendesk App Help Center, Requests, and Rate My App interfaces can be found in the /Assets/Zendesk folder and are named:
+App configuration and the Zendesk Help Center and Requests interfaces can be found in the `/Assets/Zendesk` folder and are named:

 * ZDKConfig.cs
 * ZDKHelpCenter.cs
 * ZDKRequests.cs
-* ZDKRMA.cs
 * ZDKPush.cs
 * ZDKLogger.cs

 ## Zendesk Data Providers

-The Zendesk SDK provider interfaces can be found in the /Assets/Zendesk folder and are named:
+The Zendesk SDK provider interfaces can be found in the `/Assets/Zendesk` folder and are named:

 * ZDKAvatarProvider.cs
 * ZDKHelpCenterProvider.cs